UQ-RCC/hpc-docs/Software-Status.md

 [**UNAVAILABLE DUE TO LICENSE ISSUE**]

 * Version 9.5 has been installed.
-* There is an ongoing issue with accessing the Gurobi product license servers campus.
+* There is an ongoing issue with accessing the Gurobi product license servers on campus.
-* RCC is working with the vendor to faciliate access to the campus license server.
+* RCC is working with the vendor to faciliate access and use of the campus license server.
 * Version 10.x will be installed once the license issue is resolved.

 Watch this space!